anderson-aristotle/full-stack-project-practice/practice.md

 These are the diagrams that show how your tables are related to one another (one to many, many to many, etc).

+Include an image (or a link to image) below.

 ```md
 <!-- your answer here -->
 ```